 Obviously, you’re starting this meal off with a bowl of soup.
 The Won Ton Noodle Soup is where it’s at - especially the shrimp - and the roast pork in noodles is also excellent.

-The other end of the spectrum, the fatty strips of roasted pork are quite delicious.
+The fatty strips of roasted pork are quite delicious.
 The crispy outside layer is done just right.
 Pig > Duck.

 Another one of Great New York Noodletown’s famous dishes.
 During soft shelled crab season they fry ’em up and salt ’em down like no one else.
 These crabs are damn tasty, albeit a little on the plain side when you take away their main source of seasoning.
 Definitely worth ordering, but not worth going out of your way for.